tcorzo/myrpl-cli/README.md

 # MyRPL CLI

-MyRPL CLI is a command-line interface tool for fetching and saving course activities from myrpl.ar.
+MyRPL CLI is a command-line interface tool for fetching and saving course activities from `myrpl.ar`.

+## What does it do?

+-   🪨 Tired of copying and pasting your code between your IDE and RPL like a caveman?

+    > Well I've got the answer for you!
+Fetch your activities with `myrpl fetch`, solve them and upload them **once** with `myrpl submit` when you're done

+-   ⌛ Exhausted of waiting seconds for running tests that should take **milli**seconds?

+    > Well I've got the answer for you!
+Run your tests **locally** with `myrpl test`

+-   💦 Got a thing for slick CLI tools?

+    > While `myrpl` can't help you with your fantasies, it can certainly make your workflow smoother and more enjoyable. 😏

 ## Installation 🛠️